MikeBeller/mikebeller.github.io/README.md

     mix serum.server

-Modify pages and posts, while watching on localhost:8080
+Modify pages/ and posts/, while watching on localhost:8080

-# To rebuild
+# To rebuild and publish

     mix serum.build -o docs/

-Then just commit and push
+    git add docs/  # and any other modified files git push